erharrison/MXChip-Workshop/Steps/StoreTheTemperature.md

   using Newtonsoft.Json;
   ```

-* Add code to the bottom of this function extract the device id from the message:
+* Add code to the bottom of this function to extract the device id from the message:

   ```cs
   var deviceId = message.SystemProperties["iothub-connection-device-id"].ToString();